gravemont-technologies/quicklarity/_FINAL_SUMMARY.md

-# 🎉 Strategic Clarity Engine - MVP Complete!
+# 🎉 Quicklarity - MVP Complete!

 ## ✅ What Was Delivered